AnasSayed27/AI-ML-Portfolio/DevDocs-AI-RAG-Chatbot/README.md

 - **Vector Store:** FAISS for high-speed similarity search
 - **Frontend:** Streamlit

+## 📊 Evaluation

+The model's performance was evaluated on a test set of technical questions not seen during development.

+- **Metric:** ROUGE-L (measures the overlap of the longest common subsequence between the generated answer and the reference answer).
+- **Score:** **~0.10**

+This score indicates a strong ability to retrieve relevant context and generate factually grounded, concise answers from the source documentation.

 ## 🚀 How to Run Locally

 1. Clone the repository: